Krystyna Kuperberg: Education and career

 After obtaining her undergraduate degree, Kuperberg began graduate studies at Warsaw under Borsuk, but stopped after earning a master's degree.
 She left Poland in 1969 with her young family to live in Sweden, then moved to the United States in 1972.
 She finished her Ph.D. in 1974, from Rice University, under the supervision of William Jaco.
 In the same year, both she and her husband were appointed to the faculty of Auburn University.
+From 1996 to 1998, Kuperberg served as an American Mathematical Society Council member at large.
+In 1998, she was elected to the AMS Editorial Boards Committee.

 Contributions

 In 1987 she solved a problem of Bronisław Knaster concerning bi-homogeneity of continua.
 In the 1980s she became interested in fixed points and topological aspects of dynamical systems.
-In 1989 Kuperberg and Coke Reed solved a problem posed by Stan Ulam in the Scottish Book.
+In 1989 Kuperberg and Coke Reed solved a problem posed by Stanislaw Ulam in the Scottish Book.
 The solution to that problem led to her 1993 work in which she constructed a smooth counterexample to the Seifert conjecture.
 She has since continued to work in dynamical systems.

 Recognition

 In 1995 Kuperberg received the Alfred Jurzykowski Prize from the Kościuszko Foundation.
 Her major lectures include an American Mathematical Society Plenary Lecture in March 1995, a Mathematical Association of America Plenary Lecture in January 1996, and an International Congress of Mathematicians invited talk in 1998.
 In 2012 she became a fellow of the American Mathematical Society.
+In 2025, she was elected as a Foreign Member of the Polish Academy of Arts and Sciences.